Urban chicken keeping: Concerns

 There are some common concerns associated with the practice of raising chickens in residential areas, specifically noise, odor, attraction of predators/pests, property values, and health.
-Most chicken owners say that these myths and misconceptions about chickens and their behavior are central to issues surrounding passage of city ordinances and regulations necessary for the keeping of urban chickens:
+Municipalities have different restrictions on the keeping of backyard flocks, but are generally trending towards a more permissive attitude.

 Health

 Bird flu and salmonella are the two biggest concerns to human health.
+Avian influenza is a significant risk in backyard flocks because of their exposure to wild birds that can easily pass the disease to the flock.
+Avian influenza can be contracted through inhalation or exposure to the virus through the eyes, nose or mouth.
 The risk for catching bird flu is low, according to Mark Slifka, Ph.
 D. Infectious Disease Expert with Oregon Health & Science University in Portland, OR.
 He states this is especially true if the hens are kept in a closed environment, since they wouldn't be exposed to other birds.
+However, this risk increases when measures to keep chickens separate from human contact are not observed.